co-cart/co-cart/plugins/cocart/readme.txt

 == Description ==

-**Important**

-Updates for the CoCart plugin on WordPress.org starting on **5th October 2022** will not be getting any further major updates for a long while in order to focus on the paid CoCart Pro version of the plugin.
-Only minor fixes for bugs will be updated.
-Don't worry, you'll still be able to use this plugin forever.

-Also while API v1 can still be used it will no longer be supported.

 ### CoCart: The #1 ecommerce RESTful API built for WooCommerce that scales for headless development.

 Take your **WooCommerce** business to the next level with **headless ecommerce** using CoCart.

-[CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)'s customizable REST API for WooCommerce allows you to separate your CMS from your presentation layer, while developers can use the frameworks and tools they love.
+[CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)'s customizable **frontend** REST API for WooCommerce allows you to separate your CMS from your presentation layer, while developers can use the frameworks and tools they love.

 ## 🥪 The API

 CoCart provides support for managing the users session, alternative options for doing this task do exist; however, their usage can be limited to applications of the same origin as the WordPress installation.
 This is due to WooCommerce using cookies to store user session tokens.
+CoCart does not use cookies and is not restricted to using [cookie authentication](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/#cookie-authentication).

 CoCart provides the utilities to change this behavior during any cart request and passes the required information to HTTP Header so it can be cached client-side.
 The use of an HTTP Authorization header is optional allowing users to shop as a guest.

 #### 🛒 Cart API

-Add **simple, variable** and **grouped products** to the cart by **product ID** or **SKU ID**, update cart items individually or in bulk and more.
-The flow is simple and returns an updated cart response every time with all the totals calculated and stock checks done for you making it easier to simply update your **UX/UI** based on the results.
+Add **simple, simple subscription, variable, variable subscriptions** and **grouped products** to the cart either by a **product ID** or **SKU ID**.
+Update quantities individually or in bulk, add or update customer details and more.
+The flow is simple and returns an updated cart response every time with all the totals calculated.
+Coupon and stock checks are done automatically making it easier to simply update your **UX/UI** based on the response.

 #### 🛍️ Products API

-Access products from your store to display how you like including a number of queries to help you filter by product categories, tags, attributes and more.
-You can even get posted reviews all without the need to authenticate.
-All the information you need about a product and it's conditions to help you with your **UX/UI** development is all provided ready for you.
+CoCart allows unauthenticated access to your store products and allows you to filter the queries by product categories, tags, attributes and more.
+Return even posted reviews and variations as single products.

+All the information you need about a product and it's conditions are provided ready to help you with your **UX/UI** development.

 ## Filter what you need.
 Get exactly that.